qzweng/qzweng.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Systems Researcher.
-Ph.D. from <a href='https://cse.hkust.edu.hk/'>HKUST</a>.
+subtitle: AI Infra Team Lead.
+Research Scientist.
+Ph.D. in CSE from <a href='https://cse.hkust.edu.hk/'>HKUST</a>.

 profile:
   align: right